-Tutorial classes are scheduled for 1.5 hours per week starting from Week 2.
+Tutorial classes are scheduled for 2x1.5 hours per week starting from Week 2.
 MS Teams will be used to live-stream the tutorials where you will have the chance to discuss the problems with your tutor.
 These tutorials are problem solving sessions.
-A variety of worked tutorial questions will be available on online, including some recorded tutorials from previous years.
-A selection of the uploaded set of questions will be solved during the tutorials to elaborate on the problem-solving techniques.
+A variety of worked tutorial questions will be available online, including some recorded tutorials from previous years.
+A selection of the tutorial problems will be solved during the tutorials to elaborate on the problem solving techniques.
 The rest of the tutorial will be dedicated to flipped mode and for students' consultation.
 It is worthwhile for you to attend your tutorial classes to gain maximum benefit from this course.